OnkarGaikwad-astro/Smart-Spend/README.md

 2. Open the browser menu and select **"Add to Home Screen"**.
 3. The app will install and function fully offline for viewing your cached dashboard and transaction logs!

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/smart-spend/issues).

-## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).